- As low as $139/Night

 Pets not allowed

-Tips and Tricks to get the perfect Georgetown, SC vacation home experience:
+Tips to get the best Georgetown, SC vacation rental experience:

-- June, July, and August are the most expensive months in the Georgetown, SC area.
-Book your Georgetown, SC vacation home in Spring or Fall to get the benefit of gorgeous weather while saving money and avoiding crowds.
+- June, July, and August are the most expensive months in coastal SC.
+Reserving a rental home in Fall or Spring is our favorite way to save money on your vacation rental.
+Rental rates are lower, and you'll find a larger selection of desirable properties.
+Many vacationers use this method to find larger homes within budget, or to reserve a beach front vacation rental that would otherwise be unaffordable during June, July, and August.
 Speaking of the off-season, don't overlook the holidays for a Georgetown, SC vacation!
-Who wouldn't love a holiday vacation on the coast?
-Thanksgiving and Christmas are great times to gather with friends and family at your favorite beach.
+Who wouldn't love a holiday near the ocean?
+Thanksgiving and Christmas are great times to gather with family and friends at the beach.

-- Property managers usually offer guests an option to add trip insurance.
-Trip insurance, which usually costs 1% - 5% of the base reservation price, offers visitors reimbursement of costs for any missed vacation time as a result of personal medical-related issues or weather disasters, as well as evacuation costs or charges, such as an unanticipated hotel stay or extra gasoline expenses.
-Trip insurance is definitely a life-saver if the unforeseen happens.
+- Booking websites usually offer customers an option to purchase trip insurance.
+Trip insurance, which normally costs anywhere between 1% - 5% of the booking price, offers visitors reimbursement of their vacation costs for any missed time as a result of personal medical-related catastrophes or weather disasters, as well as ensuing additional hurricane evacuation costs, such as an unexpected hotel overnight or additional gasoline expenses.
+Trip insurance might be a a bank account-saver if the unforeseen occurs.
 Ask your property manager for additional information.

-- Decide how many beds and the bed configuration your group requires.
+- Determine how many bedrooms and the configuration your group requires.
 Lucy's Kidogo Tiny Cottage has 1 bedrooms and 1 bathrooms.
-If you need a larger or smaller rental, use our Georgetown, SC vacation rental search.

-- Specific descriptions of bedrooms and bed types is generally available online.
-Otherwise, reach out to the property owner before you reserve the property.
-Remember that most property listings specify the maximum guest capacity, which frequently includes sofa beds in living rooms.
+- Precise details about bedrooms and bed counts & types is almost always available on booking pages.
+If you don't see them listed, email the property owner before you book the vacation property.
+Remember that most properties list the max. guest capacity, which frequently includes sofa beds in living rooms.
+You will need to work out what configuration is right for your family.

 Have a great stay:

 - Ask questions.
-You may want instructions for a hot tub, A/V setup or washer/dryer.
-Contact your property manager.
+You may want instructions for a garage door opener, elevator or kitchen appliance.
+Contact your host.
 They are there to help!
-A brief telephone call can prevent lots of concerns.
+A brief phone call prevents a lot of issues.

 - Don't leave anything behind!
-Before departing, take a walk through the rental to make sure you've collected all personal items.
-Remember to check garages, decks, and cabinets for hidden treasure.
-Clean the refrigerator and take or dispose of leftovers.
+Before departing, walk through the rental to make sure you've collected all personal belongings.
+Remember to check bathrooms, garages, and back yards for hidden items.
+Clean the refrigerator and take any leftovers home.

 - Record a video to document the condition of the property.

-- Did you have a fantastic vacation?
-Many rental home management companies make it easy for guests to provide reviews.
-If your property and/or host was wonderful, they would love to hear it.
-If anything was inoperable and they failed to address it in a reasonable manner, or if the vacation rental wasn't as described, you'll want to make a note as part of your review.
+- Did your group have a terrific stay?
+Many vacation rental websites make it easy for vacationers to provide reviews.
+If your rental property and/or property management company was fantastic, they will likely appreciate your kind words.
+If anything was imperfect and they failed to address it within reason, or if the vacation rental wasn't described correctly, you'll want to make it a point as part of your review.